nilaypsoni/Chrome-Extension/README.md

 cleared, and next advertisements are pushed in data array.

-## The current state of development 🔨
+## The current state of development. 🔨
 Currently, we can only extract information that the dom has.
 The post link is also not available in the dom.
 So, we are missing the link to the original post.
 The links to